tl-its-umich-edu/my-learning-analytics/docs/testing.md

 ## Testing

-The application currently uses two frameworks for frontend testing: [Jest](https://jestjs.io/) and [Cypress](https://www.cypress.io/).
+The application currently uses one framework for frontend testing: [Jest](https://jestjs.io/).
 There are plans to implement back-end tests in the future.

 ### Jest Testing